Hello and welcome!

 We love working with epoxy resin here at DIY Craft Club.
 We know that sometimes in the world of resin art, it is difficult to find which epoxy resin is best for your particular project.
 So we have put together a list of the very best epoxy resins for tumblers.

-In considering all of these above notes, there really was no resin that checked all of the boxes above.
-However, the resins we are going to list for you which we have deemed as the best epoxy resins for tumblers, check off many of these boxes and we will share why they made our list as the best epoxy resins for tumblers.
+The epoxy resin that is best for making tumblers check off many of these boxes above and we will share why they made our list as the best epoxy resins for tumblers.

 Please refer to the Safety Data Sheet for any resin you are planning on using, and do your own research when a resin says it meets FDA regulations or states it is food safe.
 It is important to check this out for yourself when using epoxy resin for anything that will come into contact with food or skin.
 In saying this, we personally recommend that you leave the top rim of your tumbler clear of epoxy resin for drinking from.
 Also, be sure to read our article "Epoxy Resin Safety Precautions" to make sure you are properly protected when working with epoxy resin.